 Style 1: For Individuals

-This style is played between man vs. the clock.
+This style is played in the person vs. the clock format.
 An individual tries to complete a task in 60 seconds.
 If they finish, they win.
 If not, they lose.
 Simple!
 After every minute, the game shifts to another individual.
 Alternatively, one can give the person up to three chances or play on until they complete the task or surrender (however, this may get boring for the others waiting their turn).

 Style 2: For Groups